 Confirmation came within hours.
 I walked back to my apartment at lunch after I knew he was gone.
 The card had moved all the way to the wall and another butt-impression screamed at me my from my now-tainted white down comforter.
 I got rid of the roommate that day but cocktail hour that night was rife with speculation among the boys about the possibilities of shackles in a pleasure-not-pain application and the jokes continued for months about handcuff-boy.

-There was also the time the fire bell went off and we all had to be evacuated.
+There was also the time the fire alarm went off and we all had to be evacuated.
 In the gathering of building people waiting in the parking lot, the fireman told us that some fool had left something in a toaster oven on the 4th floor.
-Oh no. That was me and Mike and Nick passed me some shade but didn’t rat me out to the fire department.
+Oh no, that was me.
+Mike and Nick threw me some shade but didn’t rat me out to the fire department.
 Or, the time I typed a Motion to Squash instead of a Motion to Quash (which, when you think about it, is really the same).
 The document made it into court.
-Luckily, the Judge knew Mike well and only teased him in court in front of all the other attorneys instead of throwing out the Motion.
+Luckily, the judge knew Mike well and only teased him in court in front of the other attorneys instead of throwing out the Motion.

 Oh…the good times–and they often hinged around our shared fraternity over beers and scotch and a pizza slice.
 I’ve had a lot of work-related happy hours but this was the best two years of my working life because, in spite of my financial problems at the time and a few too many scotches after work, I loved my job and the people I worked with every day.
 Over the year we continued to share happy hours whenever we could, even after I moved out of Silicon Valley for good in 2014.
 Here’s to you guys!